 Stamp condition nightmares have affected all of us at one time or another.
 They are generally the result of buying collection lots at auction, based on a seller's erroneous description, without having inspected the collection first.

-A few days ago, I received a contact form message from a website visitor that is a history buff and has just started to become interested in classic postage stamps.
+Back in 2012, I received a website contact form message from a website visitor that was a history buff and that had just started to become interested in classic postage stamps.
 He had won a 1909 Scott Postage Stamp Album, with stamps in it, at an auction, and he sent me scans of the German Empire page to look at for him.
-Some of them are used in this article.
+They are used in this article.

 I took a quick glance at his scans, then enlarged them a bit in my viewer ....
 I WAS ASTOUNDED!
-Though the Reichspost and Deutsches Reich issues are mixed up on the album page, he had what appeared to be the complete 1900-01 Reichpost issue, through the 5 MARK DENOMINATION (Type II).
-The 1 MARK and 3 MARK denominations of the set also have RAILWAY CANCELS!
-The Five Mark has a turned corner and what looks like a few folded perforations on the left, with the possibility of a small perforation tear ....
+Though the Reichspost and Deutsches Reich issues are mixed up on the album page, he had what appeared to be the complete 1900-01 Reichpost Issue, through the 5 MARK DENOMINATION (Type II).
+The 1 MARK and 3 MARK denominations of the set also had RAILWAY POSTMARKS!
+The Five Mark had a turned corner and what looked like a few folded perforations on the left, with the possibility of a small perforation tear ....
 BUT, due to its value, if properly preserved, it is STILL A VERY COLLECTIBLE STAMP.

 He later responded that all of the stamps were stuck to the album paper, either by excessive hinging or by "glue".
 The collector's worst stamp condition nightmare!

 Soaking an entire album would not be worthwhile for one containing inexpensive early modern stamps, but in this case, it might be worth the time-consuming effort that is required.
 The following process may or may not work ...
 I've used it before, with mixed results, but it may help to salvage some of the valuable stamps from any valuable, early collection.